qianabarton/RubiksCube/README.md

 # RubiksCube

-3x3 Rubiks Cube created by me using Unity 3D
+A multiplatform interactive 3x3 Rubiks Cube.
+Created in C# using Unity.